timetoady/timetoady.gihub.io/_posts/2020-11-15-Basketball-The-Final-Week-2.md

 Neither did the MongoDB style `$` update operator.
 I thought I would get all clever by combining it with tick marks to edit custom items, i.e. ``otherProps.$.${newStat}``.
 Nope, no effect: both updateOne and updateMany found matches `n` and always gave me `n.Modified` = nadda.

-This is what did work: updating by simply `$unset`ing a stat category from my otherProps field, and then if there is no error, re-adding a new prop to the otherProps array (via `$addToSet`, just to make extra sure of no duplicates) with a different value.
+This is what did work: updating by simply `$unset`ing a stat category from the otherProps array, and then if there is no error, re-adding a new prop to the otherProps array (via `$addToSet`, just to make extra sure of no duplicates), only this time with a different value.

-That little joyride of discover took most of the week.
-Other bits with routes included fixing player routes to remove stats when a player is removed, and setting up hosting on heroku.
+That little joyride of discovery took most of the week.

-But that wasn't all.
+Other bits with routes: fixing player routes to remove stats when a player is removed, and setting up hosting on heroku.

 ### Topic 2: Validation